JCohner/meta-tic-tac-toe/README.md

 Name pending.

 ## Current TODOs:
-- [ ] Win detection seems messed up
+- [x] Win detection seems messed up
+- [ ] mark squares with peice when won
-- [ ] Get pieces to switch when clicking on board
+- [x] Get pieces to switch when clicking on board
-- [ ] not break when click out of bounds
+- [x] not break when click out of bounds